 - Dr Paul Bevan

-Paul Bevan is a Research Associate and Teaching Fellow at SOAS where he has taught courses in the History and Culture of China and Classical Chinese.
+Paul Bevan is a Research Associate at SOAS where he has taught courses in the History and Culture of China and Classical Chinese.
 He currently teaches Modern Chinese Literary Texts at the University of Cambridge and has recently completed a 14-month period as Departmental Lecturer in Modern Chinese Literature at the University of Oxford and Lecturer in Chinese at Wadham College, Oxford.